JackPu/albums/README.md

 about more config you can see [thinkjs](https://github.com/75team/thinkjs)

-we also use [angularAMD](https://github.com/marcoslin/angularAMD).It is really a good practice for angulay apps.
+we also use [react-canvas](https://github.com/Flipboard/react-canvas).It is really amazing experience for images apps.

 ### thanks